 And why have you chosen sweets and not something else?

 I love confectionery.
-And I was travelling with my husband – I was working in a management consultancy at the time – and while we were away, we were thinking about the different things I may do – and what of the things I always used to do in my job involved a lot of corporate gift buying for clients – so things like chocolate, Champagne, flowers.
+And I was travelling with my husband – I was working in a management consultancy at the time – and while we were away, we were thinking about the different things I may do – and what of the skills I have always used to do in my job involved a lot of corporate gift buying for clients – so things like chocolate, Champagne, flowers.
 I always thought that it would be nice to send sweets but they always look a bit cheap or not very nice: I’d always wanted to do something very stylish that people would love to send and receive.

 If you were not selling sweets, what would you be doing right now?
 What was your plan B?